Skip to main content

 Herniated disc

-The discs in your spine are located between each vertebra to cushion the bones and enhance flexibility.
-Each disc consists of a hard outer casing and a soft center.
-Cracks or damage to the discs can cause the soft center to push through and irritate surrounding nerves.
+The discs that are present in your spine are located between each vertebra to provide cushioning to the bones and increase flexibility.
+Each disc is composed of a hard outer covering and a soft inner region.
+If the discs get cracks or any damage, then the soft center tends to protrude, and this can lead to the irritation of the surrounding nerves.

 Sciatica

-The sciatic nerve runs from your lower back through the back of your thighs and legs.
-Compression of the nerve from a herniated disc or damaged muscle can lead to lower back pain in one side and numbness, tingling, or weakness in the back of the thigh or leg.
+The sciatic nerve starts from your lower back and runs through the back of your thighs and legs.
+If there is compression of the nerve due to a herniated disc or damaged muscle, it can cause lower back pain on one side.
+It may also lead to numbness, tingling, or weakness in the back of your thigh or leg.

 Posterior facet syndrome